-An example is shown in Fig. 5.
+An example is shown in Fig. 6.
 Delaying the negative switching transition $\Delta u_a = -1$ by Δt_a increases the voltseconds and thus the stator flux in this phase.
 Advancing the switching event has the opposite effect, i.e. it decreases the flux amplitude in the direction of phase a.
 The same holds for phases b and c.

 Compensation of the flux error vector in real time by modifying the switching instants of the OPP, results in fast closed-loop control.
 We refer to this control concept as model predictive pulse pattern control (MP3C).
+The internal model of this controller is based on three integrators of the form (3), one for each phase.